VINTAGE RADIO INFORMATION SITE.

 The golden age of radio isn’t dead – it’s just covered in cobwebs.
 There are still many people who appreciate listening to the wireless, and I’m one of them.
-One aspect of old valve radios that intrigues me is the notion that the BBC Home Service would have emanated from the loud speakers during the war years.
+One aspect of old valve radios that intrigues me is the thought that the BBC Home Service would have emanated from the loud speakers during the war years.
 Churchill would have spoken to the nation during the war, and a host of interesting programmes entertained families during the forties and fifties.

-Housewives’ Choice, Mrs Dale’s Diary, The Billy Cotton Band Show, Music While You Work, The Goon Show, The Clitheroe Kid, Round The Horn, ITMA with Jack Train, Ken Dodd, Sing Something Simple… All these programes and more would have been listened to on valve radios.
+Imagine a beautiful radio with a highly polished wood or Bakelite cabinet taking pride of place in the lounge back in the 40s and 50s.
+I can picture the man of the house sitting in his armchair, smoking his pipe and listening to the Suez crisis during the 50s while the children played with tin toys on the floor.
+Housewives’ Choice, Mrs Dale’s Diary, The Billy Cotton Band Show, Music While You Work, The Goon Show, The Clitheroe Kid, Round The Horn, ITMA with Jack Train, Ken Dodd, Sing Something Simple… All these programs and more would have been listened to on valve radios.
 As I child, I had a valve radio on my bedside table.
 The dial lamp glowing in the dark, I’d listen to a play and lose myself in the plot.
 Great stuff.

 Many of you reading this will recall listening to your own or your parents’ valve radio in the lounge and enjoying Listen With Mother or an evening drama or short play.
 A vintage radio is something which should be used and enjoyed, and you can enjoy yours once again.
-If you have an old radio in the attic, drag it out and wipe the dust from the cabinet.
+If you have an old Bush DAC90A radio in the attic, drag it out and wipe the dust from the cabinet.
 Do you remember that radio standing on the sideboard?
-Having spent forty years in the attic, it probably won’t work – and I advise you against plugging it in.
+Having spent fifty years in the attic, it probably won’t work – and I advise you against plugging it in.